fnauman/fnauman.github.io/_posts/2019-02-09-random-forests.md

 # Predict
 y_pred = mod.predict(X_test)
 ```

+Hyperparameters that are worth tuning include: `n_estimators`: number of decision trees to use, `max_depth` (depth of each decision tree: too deep trees can lead to overfitting), `min_samples_leaf`: too small a number of samples in the leaf (last) node could also lead to overfitting, `bootstrap`:  setting bootstrap to False is good for time series).

 For a hands-on tutorial on using random forests for a variety of different datasets, I strongly recommend the [machine learning course by Jeremy Howard](http://course18.fast.ai/ml.html).
 Note that this is not the [deep learning course](https://course.fast.ai/) that is a lot more popular.